playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 }
 ```

-> This data has been shortened to keep focus
+> This data has been shortened to keep focus on the topic at hand.

+With this data, we can render out most of the UI within our mockup above.

-Let's say that every time we see `null` where the `ownerName` is, we want to replace this information with the `currentUser`'s `name` field.
+Let's use this data to build out some of the foundation of our application.
+For example, say that every time we see an `ownerName` of `null`, we'll replace it with the `currentUser`'s `name` field.

+To do this, we'll need to make sure to pass both our `collection` as well as `currentUser` down to every child component.

 Let's use some pseudo-code and mock out what those components might look like with data passing from the parent to the child: